Military Review

 [/ quote] "Vityaz", unlike foreign underwater vehicles, is a completely autonomous uninhabited underwater vehicle. [quote]

-I am already silent about the use of elements of artificial intelligence.
-This is the same thing that at one time everywhere triedndeli about the use of nanotechnology.
-And at the expense of analogues, you can call REMUS 6000 and NEREUUS for example.
-The latter can act both autonomously and in conjunction with operators.
+About the use of elements of artificial intelligence is already silent.
+This is the same thing that at one time everywhere tryndeli about the use of nanotechnology.
+And at the expense of analogues, so can be called REMUS 6000 and NEREUS for example.
+The latter can operate both autonomously and in conjunction with operators.
 Both of them saw the light more than 10 years ago.

 4. The comment was deleted.